dlesbre/bibtex-autocomplete/README.md

   Note that this can overwrite existing fields starting with `BTACxxxx`, even without the `-f` option.
 - `-f --force-overwrite` Overwrite already present fields.
-The default is to overwrite a field if it is empty or absent
+The default is to overwrite a field only if it is empty or absent
 - `-t --timeout <float>` set timeout on request in seconds, default: 20.0 s, increase this if you are getting a lot of timeouts.
 Set it to -1 for no timeout.
 - `-S --ignore-ssl` bypass SSL verification.
 Use this if you encounter the error: